 As Director of Community Outreach for the NYC Council and Council Speaker Christine C. Quinn, he oversaw external relations and built strong relationships with NYC Council Members, business, community leaders and government agencies.
 In his role with the Council Speaker, he also directed Super Storm Sandy volunteer relief efforts and led local initiatives to reduce hate crimes and participated in the NYS marriage equality victory.
 Tony also served as Deputy Director for People for the American Way.

 Tony began his career at Goldman Sachs & Co. in private equity, and holds a Masters in Public Administration from Columbia University’s School of International and Public Affairs, and a BA in Economics and Political Science from Hofstra University.
 He has helped New Yorkers and international clients navigate one of the world’s most dynamic real estate markets with the prestigious firm Stribling & Associates, where he produced and co-hosted a weekly radio show about New York business, culture and people.

 Tony lives with his fiancé, Jason Coughlin, and their dog, Radar (a rescue mini-Pinscher/Dachshund/Jack Russell mix) in Hell’s Kitchen/Hudson Yards.
 Tony hopes to engage, empower and work with the community and elected officials to ensure Hudson River Park continues to thrive and be a world class park for all New Yorkers.

-Associate Director of Development and Events
+Associate Director of Corporate and Community Partnerships

 Shannon Guttridge joined Hudson River Park Friends in July 2015, with nearly a decade of experience within the nonprofit sector.
 She is excited to increase awareness of Hudson River Park’s many endeavors and progress, as well as expand the individual giving program, as part of the Friends team.